Train Like an Animal

 Primal training can help close that gap, says Buxton.
 If an hour twice a week seems like a lot (because it is), sprinkle QMT into your workouts as part of a 10-minute dynamic warm-up, he says.

 A Stronger Core

-But if you're tired of doing plain old planks etc., many primal movements are great for targeting those smaller, underutilised muscles in a different way, says Nike Trainer Kirsty Godso, who incorporates primal movements into her HIIT workouts.
-Buxton explains: When you're on all fours and you, say, lift the opposite hand and foot to move forwards in a crab or slowly rotate in a sit-through, you need to engage your core's stabilising muscles to keep upright.
+But if you’re tired of doing plain old planks, etc., many primal movements are great for targeting those smaller, underutilized muscles in a different way, says Nike Trainer Kirsty Godso, who incorporates primal movements into her HIIT workouts.
+Buxton explains: When you’re on all fours and you, say, lift the opposite hand and foot to move forward in a crab or slowly rotate in a sit-through, you need to engage your core’s stabilizing muscles to keep upright.

 QMT-style isometric holds, where you maintain a certain position for a length of time, can be solid core strengtheners too, says Godso.
-One of her favourites: the bear hold, where you get in a quadruped position and hover your knees just off the floor.
-Research shows this move engages your rectus abdominis (the six-pack muscles), external obliques and lower-back muscles—all protectors of your spine during exercise.
+One of her favorites: the bear hold, where you get in a quadruped position and hover your knees just off the floor.
+Research shows this move engages your rectus abdominis (the six-pack muscles), external obliques and lower-back muscles — all protectors of your spine during exercise.
 Try to hold it for at least 30 seconds each time, says Godso.